 How Much Does It Cost to Install Laminate Flooring?

 The average cost to install laminate flooring is $2,8oo.
 This cost does NOT include the cost of removal of old flooring, re-installation of molding or baseboards, furniture removal, and delivery as well as installation fees.

 Most homeowners spend anywhere between $1,500-$5,000 for full laminate installation.

 The reason for this huge difference in price is because of a lot of factors.
 The number of square feet you plan to cover, the selection of laminate, the brand of the laminate, the complexity of the job, the condition of your subfloor, removal of old flooring, additional materials needed, and so on.

 When it comes to square foot cost, a homeowner can typically expect to pay $2.00 – $3.00 per square foot for the installation, $1.50 per square foot for materials, and upward of $0.30 per square foot for the underlayment.
 Whether hiring professional floor installers or doing it yourself, it’s best to get a cost estimate for your home improvement.

-This article will help you understand all about laminate flooring cost and how the above factors affect it.
+This article will help you understand all about laminate flooring costs and how the above factors affect them.